ArcadeTV/mw3de/README.md

-## Wonderboy V German Translation Project
+## Wonderboy V Translation Project
 _This a work-in-progress_

 This project started at www.circuit-board.de with the help of these awesome people.

 - Please see the current [Todo List](https://github.com/ArcadeTV/mw3de/blob/main/info/TODO.md)
 - Report any issues [here](https://github.com/ArcadeTV/mw3de/issues)
-- See [commits](https://github.com/ArcadeTV/mw3de/commits/main) for main branch for a brief changelog.
+- See [commits](https://github.com/ArcadeTV/mw3de/commits/main) in main branch for a brief changelog.

 ---